NeLLi-team/gvclass/README.md

 database version, checks Zenodo for the latest published version, and offers to update with `yes` as the default response in interactive sessions.

+## What's New in v1.4.2

+- **Contamination Model Recalibrated**: The bundled contamination regressor now uses the updated `extra_trees` model tuned on the new real-contig benchmark subset, which sharply reduces false contamination on clean long viral references.
+- **Contamination Model Bundled In Source**: `estimated_contamination` now resolves its trained model from `src/bundled_models/contamination_model.joblib` before checking runtime resources, so contamination-model updates no longer require a refreshed `resources/` archive.
+- **Local Benchmark Workspace Kept Out Of Git**: Benchmark docs and local benchmark/codexloop artifacts are now kept out of GitHub while remaining usable in local checkouts.
+- **Software Version Bump**: The software release is now `v1.4.2` while the runtime completeness resource bundle remains `v1.4.0`.

 ## What's New in v1.4.1

 - **Sensitive HMM Filtering Default**: GVClass now enables the `1e-5` pyhmmer